manescubogdanarmy/stm32ai-modelzoo-services/object_detection/deployment/doc/tuto/How_to_deploy_yolov8_yolov5_object_detection.md

 ## Deployment of the quantized model on the STM32N6

-The models with uint8 input and float or int8 output can be deployed using the STM32 model zoo deployment service:
+The models with uint8, int8 or float input and float or int8 output can be deployed using the STM32 model zoo deployment service:
 [https://github.com/STMicroelectronics/stm32ai-modelzoo-services/tree/main/object_detection/deployment](https://github.com/STMicroelectronics/stm32ai-modelzoo-services/tree/main/object_detection/deployment)

 Configuration of the post-processing parameters is done through the configuration yaml file: